 Consider this your lesson plan containing everything you’ll need to know to get your career started.

-Certification and licensing requirements vary by state and school, though the BLS identifies two common certifications: the Child Development Associate (CDA) from the Council for Professional Recognition or the Child Care Professional (CCP) designation from the National Early Childhood Program Accreditation.
+Certification and licensing requirements for preschool teachers vary by state and school, though the Bureau of Labor Statistics (BLS) highlights two common certifications: the CDA from the Council for Professional Recognition or the Child Care Professional (CCP) designation from the National Early Childhood Program Accreditation.